Badminton Theater

-The Badminton Theater (Θέατρο Badminton) is a venue utilized for the staging of medium- and large-scale multiplex events.
+The Badminton Theater (Θέατρο Badminton) was a venue utilized for the staging of medium- and large-scale multiplex events.
 Situated inside the metropolitan park of Goudi in Athens, Greece, the theater was originally designed to host concerts, plays, dance performances and musicals.
 As of 2012, conferences, meetings, presentations and corporate events are also held at the venue due to the construction of additional facilities.